 Although they are mostly free of insect pests, peonies may experience fungal diseases such as Botrytis and blight.
 Copper fungicide can be effective in treating diseases, and plants grown in full sun with good air circulation are less likely to have trouble.

-Failure to bloom may be the result of planting too deep or possibly not enough sun.
+Failure to bloom may be the result of planting too deep or not enough sun exposure.
 If your peonies have weak stems and floppy flowers that fall over, provide a peony cage or a “grow-through” support.
 If possible, harvest flowers for bouquets prior to rainstorms.